jimu-gh/Kashi/README.md

 ## How It Works

 Kashi has three main functions:
-1. It retrieves data about the current song playing via AppleScript.
+1. It retrieves data about the current song playing in Spotify, iTunes, or Youtube via AppleScript.
 2. It calls the [Genius API](https://docs.genius.com/) and gets the URL of the best match in the search hits.
 3. It scrapes lyrics from that URL's raw HTML, prettifies the formatting, and outputs them onto the Touch Bar.